Top Startup Statistics 2023: Must-Know Startup Facts and Trends You Must Know

 Statistics on Startups By Industry

-• Company services (11 percent), food-restaurant (11 percent), health/beauty/fitness (10 percent), general retail (7 percent), and residential services (6 percent) were the industries with the most small biz startups in 2018.
+• Company services (11 percent), restaurants (11 percent), health/beauty/fitness (10 percent), general retail (7 percent), and residential services (6 percent) were the industries with the most small biz startups in 2018.

 • Accounting/tax preparation/bookkeeping/payroll services (18.4 percent NPM), real estate lessors (17.9% NPM), legal services (17.4 percent NPM), management of companies & enterprises (16 percent NPM), & activities pertaining to real estate (14.9 percent NPM) are the 5 most profitable small biz sectors by net profit margin (NPM).